 All non-working days are disabled for the following drivers:

-The whole planning time frame is a vacation period for John.
+- The whole planning time frame is a vacation period for Ian.

-Friday 04/12 is a non-working day for Michael and Peter.
+- Friday 04/23 is a non-working day for James and John.

 Adjusting the Map View